 Weight: 1200 kg

-Instead of the standard TERSA knives 3 rows of special Xplane planer knives can be chosen.
-They impress both with their increased quietness and ease of cutting without stressing the machine engine, even at greater cutting depths.
-The cutting quality of the MARTIN XS-Cut knives, especially for hard-to-process materials, is truly outstanding, thanks to the pull-cutting motion.
+In place of the standard TERSA knives, 3 rows of special Xplane planing knives can be chosen.
+They impress both by their increased quietness and by the ease of cutting without strain on the machine's engine, even at greater cutting depths.
+The cutting quality especially of hard-to-machine materials is truly outstanding, thanks to the pull-cutting motion of the MARTIN XS-Cut knives.
 This increases the service life of the knives by up to 20 times.

 The rotation speed is 6000 rpm, so you have the optimum cutting speed.

-In order to always have the controls at hand the control panel slides together with the abricht stopper.
-The grinding depth is digitally displayed and adjustedeasily and accurately with a potentiometer-type knob.
+To always have the controls at hand, the control panel slides together with the abricht stop.
+The planing depth is digitally displayed and adjusted easily and precisely with a potentiometer-type knob.

-Thanks to this helpful stopper you can also machine small and narrow workpieces.
-An important feature for working safety.
+Thanks to this auxiliary stop you can also machine small and narrow workpieces.
+An important safety feature.

-There is much more to be said about the heather.
-I hope I have aroused your curiosity to find out more on the subject.
+There is much more to say about abric.
+I hope I've piqued your curiosity to find out more on the subject.

 Hello.
 All esteem for the magazine dedicated to the wood industry that you manage.